Table of Contents

 Turning on your headlights during rain isn’t just good practice.
 It’s legally required in most states whenever precipitation necessitates using windshield wipers.
 Beyond legal compliance, proper headlight use provides two critical safety benefits.

 First, headlights help you see the road, lane markings, and potential hazards more clearly through rain and spray.
-Low beams (not high beams) provide optimal illumination in rain, while high beams can create glare by reflecting off water droplets.
+Low beams (not high beams) provide optimal illumination in rain, as high beams can create glare by reflecting off water droplets.
 Second, and perhaps more importantly, headlights make your vehicle significantly more visible to other drivers.

 For maximum safety, follow these headlight best practices: